- <div style="background-image:url(/live/image/gid/74/width/1600/height/300/crop/1/30080_summer.rev.1452186498.jpg)"/>

 Who may apply?

-We welcome applications from students who love to write and will have finished 9th, 10th, or 11th grade by the time the Workshop begins.
+We welcome applications from young people who love to write and will have finished 9th, 10th, or 11th grade by the time the Workshop begins.

 Students can apply at any time.
 There is no deadline.
 We have rolling admissions, meaning we consider applications in the order they are received until the program is full.
 There is still space available.

 Who We Are

 Why are you called a writing and thinking workshop?

 We believe that the act of writing is a way of thinking.
 In the words of British author E.M.
 Forster, “How do I know what I think till I see what I say?”
-Students learn creative strategies for getting their ideas on the page with ease and then shaping them into stories, poems, personal narratives, and much more.
-Students are not required to focus on a single genre, as they are in some other writing programs.
+Participants learn creative strategies for getting their ideas on the page with ease and then shaping them into stories, poems, personal narratives, and much more.
+Participants are not required to focus on a single genre, as they are in some other writing programs.
 Finally, our program is affiliated with the Bard College Institute for Writing and Thinking.

 What else makes your program unique?

 Our proximity to Chicago, a one-hour drive south of Lake Forest, allows us unprecedented access to a wealth of cultural resources.
 To fuel writers’ creativity, we have visited the Art Institute of Chicago, the Neo-Futurist Theatre, and Millennium Park, home to outdoor concerts and stunning architecture.

-We keep the program small because we believe that students gain confidence in their voices when they belong to a small, supportive writing community.
-Each section consists of nine to twelve students, in addition to the workshop leader and a residential mentor.
+We keep the program small because we believe that participants gain confidence in their voices when they belong to a small, supportive writing community.
+Each section consists of nine to twelve participants, in addition to the workshop leader and a residential mentor.
 At the end of each of the two weeks, everyone in the program comes together to share work and celebrate all we have written together.

-Will this program improve students’ writing for college?
+Will this program improve participants’ writing for college?